50 Classic Climbs

 Steve Roper and Allen Steck's Fifty Classic Climbs of North America hit the shelves in 1979 and became an instant classic in its own right.
 Owing in part to the reputations of its authors, who boasted long careers as Yosemite pioneers and hard men, and in part to the high quality writing, photography, and historical background content, the book succeeded in its main mission – to raise the standing of North America's mountains, especially the big walls of Yosemite and the giants of Alaska and Canada, in the eyes of the worldwide climbing elite.

 And yet, many of the routes described in Fifty Classics are unrealistic goals for any but the very best climbers.
-Some of them, one guesses, were included to throw down a gauntlet before the British and continental climbing communities, daring them to come and try our "classics."
+Some of them, one guesses, were included to throw down a gauntlet before the British and European climbing communities, daring them to come and try our "classics."
 Taken as a true tick list, the set of climbs is virtually a pipe dream.

 Start with the fact that no one, not even the authors, has climbed all the routes in the list.
 Mt.
 Logan's Hummingbird Ridge has seen only a single ascent, and has taken the lives of several would-be repeaters – a testament to the abilities and pluck of the first ascentionists, but not the stuff of classics.
 New Mexico's Shiprock is sacred to the Navajo people and is now permanently closed to climbers (Fred Beckey's famously irreverant photo notwithstanding).
 And the Northcutt-Carter on Hallett Peak, in Colorado's Rocky Mountain National Park, has had whole pitches largely obliterated by a major rockfall.